tmcclell/AIforSustainability/docs/application-requirements.md

 It should be one app.

-Use a Python virtual environment and install all python dependencies from file aiforsustainability/backend/requirements.txt in this workspace.
+Create a Python virtual environment at the root (AIForSustainability) and include all python dependencies from file backend/requirements.txt and frontend\requirements in this workspace.

+The frontend should use streamlit as the UI interface with dependencies such as PyPDF2 for uploading documents.
+It should also have MathJax to allow formatting the math calculations in the right format for the UI.
+It should have an input box for allowing the developer to interact with the foundation model.
+It should also have a spinner to indicate to the user that something is happening in the backend.
+Agents responses should be streamed back to the UI.

+The backend should use FastAPI and uvicorn so the frontend can make endpoint calls to it to trigger the agent activity.
+Use this link https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-chat?pivots=programming-language-python to create the code making sure to have the best termination strategy for the multi agents.